tgvashworth/ServiceWorker-Polyfill/README.md

 - a proxy capable of modifying requests based on hostname, like [Charles](http://www.charlesproxy.com/) or hoxy – `npm install -g hoxy`)
 - Possibly OSX – I haven't tried on other platforms

 You'll need to be able host a local server and give it a different hostname than `localhost` - this will be your *network host*.
 I'd recommend `something-origin.dev`.
-You'll use use `something.dev` (so, no `-origin` bit) to hit the service worker.
+You'll use `something.dev` (so, no `-origin` bit) to hit the service worker.
 This second host is your *local host*.

 I built [`distra`](https://github.com/phuu/distra) which can do this, but there are other ways.
 You could also use a remote server (I think, not tried).